False flag: Pseudo-operations

 If the action is a police action, then these tactics would fall within the laws of the state initiating the pseudo, but if such actions are taken in a civil war or during a belligerent military occupation then those who participate in such actions would not be privileged belligerents.
 The principle of plausible deniability is usually applied for pseudo-teams.
-(See the above section Laws of war).
 Some false flag operations have been described by Lawrence E. Cline, a retired US Army intelligence officer, as pseudo-operations, or "the use of organized teams which are disguised as guerrilla groups for long- or short-term penetration of insurgent-controlled areas".

-"Pseudo-operations should be distinguished," notes Cline, "from the more common police or intelligence infiltration of guerrilla or criminal organizations.
+"Pseudo-operations should be distinguished", notes Cline, "from the more common police or intelligence infiltration of guerrilla or criminal organizations.
 In the latter case, infiltration is normally done by individuals.
 Pseudo teams, on the other hand, are formed as needed from organized units, usually military or paramilitary.
 The use of pseudo teams has been a hallmark of a number of foreign counterinsurgency campaigns."

 Similar false flag tactics were also employed during the Algerian Civil War, starting in the middle of 1994.
 Death squads composed of Département du Renseignement et de la Sécurité (DRS) security forces disguised themselves as Islamist terrorists and committed false flag terror attacks.
 Such groups included the Organisation of Young Free Algerians (OJAL) or the Secret Organisation for the Safeguard of the Algerian Republic (OSSRA).
 According to Roger Faligot and Pascal Kropp (1999), the OJAL was reminiscent of "the Organization of the French Algerian Resistance (ORAF), a group of counter-terrorists created in December 1956 by the Direction de la surveillance du territoire (Territorial Surveillance Directorate, or DST) whose mission was to carry out terrorist attacks with the aim of quashing any hopes of political compromise".